 Vanderbilt University has been designated a Center of Excellence by the Association of Southeastern Research Libraries (ASERL).
 This designation helps ASERL depository libraries coordinate to enhance access to government documents by identifying and specifying which libraries in the ASERL system have the most complete collections for documents from specified government agencies.
 Vanderbilt and the Alderman Library at the University of Virginia share this designation for State Department documents (SuDocs classification S).

 Central Library has been a selective depository for federal government publications since 1884, a United Nations depository since 1946, and a Food and Agriculture Depository since 1948.
-The Central depository selects about 63% of the almost 6000 categories offered by the US Government Printing Office.
-The depository has approximately 900,000 paper, microfiche and CD-ROM holdings.
+Central selects about 48% of the almost 6000 categories offered by the US Government Printing Office.
+The depository has approximately 700,000 paper, microfiche and CD-ROM holdings.

 Other government information is available at selected Vanderbilt libraries.
 The Alyne Queener Massey Law Library was designated as a selective federal depository library in 1976.
 The Stevenson Science and Engineering Library has been a Patent and Trademark depository since 1988.

 The mission of the Federal Depository Library Program (FDLP) is to assure public access to the information published by the United States government.
 This includes all government information products, regardless of format or medium, which are of public interest or educational value, except for those products which are for strictly administrative or operational purposes, classified for reasons of national security, or the use of which is constrained by privacy considerations.

 The public is welcome to use the federal depository collection without charge.
 The Vanderbilt Libraries and GIMS have a longstanding commitment to public access to information created by or for the federal government.